-The C/65 package comes with a runtime library, which includes standard-looking character input and output functions, all of which are described later in this document.
-The output of the C/65 compiler is MAC/65 assembly language, which must be run through the MC/65 assembler to produce a runnable object module.
-It is possible for this to be done automattcally.
-Since the output is assembly language, it is easy to write your own assembly language routines that are compatible with the code generated by the compiler.
+The C/65 package comes with a runtime library, which includes standardlooking character input and output functions, all of which are described later in this document.
+The output of the C/65 compiler is MAC/65 assembly language, which must be run through the MAC/65 assembler to produce a runnable object module.
+It is possible for this to be done automatically.
+Since the output is assembly language, it is easy to write your own assembly language routines that are compatible with the code generated by this compiler.